potatodiet/Jellyshare/README.md

 If an error occurs at any step, check the latest log file.
 Feel free to create an issue with all your relevant information, but remember that this software is freely provided and I provide no guarantee of support.

+# License

+Licensed under AGPL-3.0-or-later.
+The license can be found at /COPYING.